 Trust me, you will be as thrilled as we are with this newfound skill.
-In fact, Sarah is going to be sharing a great homemade breakfast sausage recipe in a couple days that uses this technique––and we’re very excited about it!
-Will have to keep it a secret for a couple more days. ;)
+In fact, Sarah is going to be sharing a great homemade breakfast sausage recipe that uses this technique––and we’re very excited about it!

 How to Grind Meat without a Grinder

-Step 1: With a sharp knife, slice your piece of meat on 45-degree angle, only cutting 75% of the way through––do not cut all the way to the bottom.
-Make your slices about ¼-inch thick.
+With a sharp knife, slice your piece of meat on 45° angle, only cutting 75% of the way through.
+Do not cut all the way to the bottom.
+Make your slices about ¼-inch (0.6 cm) thick.

-Step 2: Flip the piece of meat over and repeat Step 1, slicing at a 45 degree angle in the opposite direction.
+Flip the piece of meat over and repeat Step 1, slicing at a 45° angle in the opposite direction.

-Step 3: Flip the meat back over, and slice at a 90 degree angle this time, again 75% of the way through, with a ¼-inch between each slice.
+Flip the meat back over, and slice at a 90° angle this time, again 75% of the way through, with a ¼-inch (0.6 cm) between each slice.

 Garlic Chive Stir Fry with Pork or Cang Ying Tou (苍蝇头) literally translates to “Flies’ Heads” in Chinese.
 It’s an excellent stir fry dish to have over rice!